 Understanding Good and Bad Gut Bacteria

-Your gut is home to trillions of bacteria, representing about 1,000 different species and 5,000 strains of those species.
+Your gut is home to trillions of bacteria, representing about 1,000 different species of bacteria and 5,000 strains of those species.
 Among these is a mix of both “good” and “bad” bacteria.
-While the “good” bacteria (often referred to as probiotics) help digestion, protect your immune system, and generally make your gut happy, the “bad” bacteria can contribute to infections and detract from your general health.
+While the “good” bacteria (often referred to as probiotic) may aid digestion, protect your immune system, and generally make your gut happy, the “bad” bacteria can contribute to health issues.

 Staying healthy and keeping your gut happy means balancing the good and bad bacteria, but everyone’s microbiota is unique.
-So much so, no two people have an exact match akin to a fingerprint.
-Factors including age, environment, diet, genetics, and medication can affect your microbiome’s balance.
+Factors that include age, environment, diet, genetics, and medication can affect your microbiome’s balance.
 The complexities of your microflora contribute to the difficulties of isolating specific beneficial bacteria.
 Some research suggests there may be an interplay between bacteria communities that ultimately explains good gut health.

-Although we may not be able to identify specific “good” bacteria, we do know that not all bacteria are created equal, and that too much bad bacteria can contribute to some obvious signs of ill health.
+Although we may not be able to identify specific “good” bacteria, we do know that not all bacteria are created equal, and that too much bad bacteria can contribute to some potential health concerns.
 Here are some of the most common signs of gut bacteria imbalances.

 Considering where gut bacteria live, it makes sense that they would most immediately affect your digestive health.
-Gut bacteria imbalances can lead to:
+An overabundance of “bad” gut bacteria can lead to:

 2. Nutrient deficiencies

 It’s not just nutrient absorption.
 Studies have actually found that gut microbes contribute to vitamin synthesis.
-For example, researchers estimate that nearly half of your daily vitamin K requirement is created by your gut bacteria.
+For example, research estimates that nearly half of your daily vitamin K requirement is created by your gut bacteria.

-Your gut and your mental health are more closely linked than you might think.
-The gut-brain axis is a bidirectional link between your central nervous system (your brain and spinal cord) and your enteric nervous system, a web of more than 500 million neurons spread throughout the digestive tract.
-Studies have found that gut bacteria can affect behavioral traits, and imbalances in your microbiota have been correlated with the presence of mood disorders, including depression and anxiety.
+Your gut and your mood health are more closely linked than you might think.
+The gut-brain axis is a bidirectional link between your central nervous system (your brain and spinal cord) and your enteric nervous system, a web of more than 500 million neurons spread throughout your digestive tract.
+Studies have found that gut bacteria can affect behavioral traits, and imbalances in your microbiota have been correlated with the presence of mood

-Stress is a modern epidemic that affects nearly everyone.
-It can contribute to anxiety, depression, and other mental health issues, and it also feeds into physical health problems, including high blood pressure and gut health.
+Stress is a modern epidemic that impacts just about everyone.
+It can contribute to mood concerns and also feeds into physical health problems.
 Your gut bacteria are responsible for producing a variety of hormones that regulate mood, including serotonin, which is the chemical responsible for creating feelings of happiness and wellbeing.
-Healthy bacteria in the gut also help lower levels of cortisol, the primary stress hormone.
-Considering the close connection between the gut and the mind based on the gut-brain axis, research has found that chronic stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
+Healthy bacteria in the gut also help to lower levels of cortisol, the primary stress hormone.
+Considering the close connection between the gut and the mind (the gut-brain axis), research has found that stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
 It can be a bit of a vicious cycle.

 5. Skin health

 Skin conditions can be caused by a wide range of factors, and many of them are not related to your skin at all.
 Growing research suggests a connection between your gut and skin known as the gut-skin axis.
 The gut and the skin are related in both function and purpose.
-Both are necessary to maintaining homeostasis, and numerous cases show that gastrointestinal disorders are often accompanied by skin problems.
-Unbalanced gut bacteria may contribute to acne, psoriasis, eczema, rosacea, and other skin conditions.
+Both are necessary to maintaining homeostasis, and numerous cases show that gastrointestinal concerns are often accompanied by skin problems.

 How to Balance Your Gut Bacteria